Jitgitbit/website/README.md

 # website
-training website, for training, old style
+Training website, for training, old style.
+Blog with static pages and Unique URL.